oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 changes available.
 The count includes all added, changed, or deleted entities, as well as added or deleted links.

-The results of a request against the delta link may span multiple pages but MUST be ordered by the service across all pages in such a way as to guarantee consistency when applied in order to the response which contained the delta link.
+The results of a request against the delta link may span one or more pages and MUST be ordered by the service across all pages in such a way as to guarantee consistency when applied in order to the response which contained the delta link.